Photography by Nicole Duplantis/Clothing provided by babyGap and Joe Fresh

 At a year and a half old, your baby has become a definite little person with a growing vocabulary (that sometimes only you can understand), tons of likes and dislikes (which seem to change hourly) and lots and lots and (seriously?) lots of energy.
 It can be a bit of a turbulent time, as 18-month-olds are caught between wanting independence (“Me-do!”) and needing the warm reassurance and safety of your arms.
 While you may feel a bit wistful for those sweet baby days, it’s also exciting to see your kiddo’s personality becoming clearer, not to mention all the ri-dic-u-lous toddler stuff.

-An age-by-age guide to what your kid can (and should) do right now Your 18-month check-up is an important one that covers lots of ground, so be prepared for it to take longer than others.
+Your 18-month check-up is an important one that covers lots of ground, so be prepared for it to take longer than others.
 In addition to checking your baby’s overall health, your healthcare provider will be asking questions to see how they are growing and developing.
 They’ll be looking to see if your toddler can:

 Whew!
 Remember, of course, that these are general guidelines.
 If your kid isn’t hitting all of them at a year and a half, that’s probably just fine.